yaahc/yaahallo.github.io/_posts/2019-09-21-getting-involved.md

 ## DISCLAIMER

-**The canonical version of this blog is the talk([video](https://www.youtube.com/watch?v=QKbdBwjra5o)).
-This was originally written to prepare for the talk and give the story a shape and structure before I broke it up into slides.
-The content is mostly the same, though you don't get to see me getting all emotional in this blog form.
-I've done my best to annotate it to feel the same as the talk.
+**This blog post is the textual version of the talk it was written to prepare for ([video](https://www.youtube.com/watch?v=QKbdBwjra5o)).
+The content should be essentially the same, though with less stumblinb over my own words, less silly hand gestures, and less crying.
 Please Enjoy.**

 ## Preface: Expectations